chinapedia/wikipedia.abstract.en/Page/Open_cluster.md

 Studying stellar evolution

-Open_cluster_HR_diagram_ages.gifs for two open clusters.
+s for two open clusters.
 NGC 188 is older, and shows a lower turn off from the main sequence than that seen in M67.]]

 When a Hertzsprung-Russell diagram is plotted for an open cluster, most stars lie on the main sequence.[62]
 The most massive stars have begun to evolve away from the main sequence and are becoming red giants; the position of the turn-off from the main sequence can be used to estimate the age of the cluster.